No Ratings Yet

 • Make sure your container is well sealed to prevent from spoiling.

 • Avoid dipping directly into your container.
-Only use clean utensils when scooping Ginger Scallion Sauce out – any bacteria from food or used utensils will make go bad faster.
+Only use clean utensils when scooping it out – any bacteria from food or used utensils will make go bad faster.

-• Don’t leave your Ginger Scallion Sauce out – due to the oil, botulism ; put it back in the refrigerator after opening or using.
+• Don’t leave it out at room temperature – due to the oil, botulism ; put it back in the refrigerator after opening or using.

-You will be handling boiling hot oil when making Ginger Scallion Sauce, so safety is key!!
+Safety Tips (You will be handling boiling hot oil when making Ginger Scallion Sauce, so safety is key!):

 • Use a small sauce pan that you can handle comfortably – do not use a pan or dutch oven that is too heavy for you to lift up.